living-atlases/la-toolkit/README.md

          └── ssh
 ```

-If you use a diferent directory, you'll have to update the `docker-compose.yml` files accordinly.
+If you use a different directory, you'll have to update the `docker-compose.yml` files accordinly.

+This directories should be writable by your user and docker.

 ## Running the la-toolkit